 Tom: I didn’t want to be an entrepreneur per se.
 I wanted to work for myself.
 I had no big plans to create a big company and go public.
 Instead, I wanted to take control of my life and make enough money.

 Why did you start working with ZümiFi?

 Tom: Like many people who start their own business, I’m good at what I do, I started working for myself, and the business grew up around me.
-At a certain point, I realized that I wanted to do a little more with the company, especially managing the financial side to benefit the operational side.
-Luckily, I knew that I could do better with input from someone else.
+At a certain point, I realized I wanted to do a little more with the company, especially managing the financial side to benefit the operational side.
+Luckily, I knew I could do better with input from someone else.
 However, I didn’t want to commit to hiring a CFO, and ZümiFi’s weekly consulting model fits very well with me.

 Are you running your business differently now than you did before?
 If so, what are the changes?

-Tom: On one hand, yes, things are different.
+Tom: On the one hand, yes, things are different.
 On the other hand, I’m still the same person, and the company reflects my approach to doing business.
 Well, maybe things have tightened up a bit.
-The main difference is that I used to do work for people, get paid, pay my employees, bills, etc. We’d make a profit; some months, we didn’t.
+The main difference is that I used to work for people, get paid, pay my employees, bills, etc. We’d make a profit; some months, we didn’t.
 At the end of the year, it was OK, but nothing was planned.
-We do a very detailed financial budget for all our expenses and income and compare the budgeted income against past years’ actuals.
+We do a detailed financial budget for all our expenses and income and compare the budgeted income against past years’ actuals.

 And that’s a change?